Murder of Elizabeth Roberts: Death

 Roberts was last sighted 15 days after leaving home, on August 9, 1977.
 Roberts was seen by multiple people, thumbing for a ride as she walked south along Bothell-Everett Highway near Silver Lake.
 Roberts was picked up by 20-year-old David Martin Roth in his Chevy Nova, who had been headed towards the lake before encountering Roberts.
-Roth shared a beer with his passenger and drove to a hidden spot near Mariner High School.
-At the hidden spot, Roth propositioned the victim for sex, which Roberts refused, saying that she wanted to go home.
-Roth offered the victim a peacock feather, then strangled the victim with a bungee cord.
+Roth shared a beer with her and drove to a hidden spot near Mariner High School.
+Roth propositioned Roberts for sex, which she refused, saying that she wanted to go home.
+Roth offered Roberts a peacock feather, then strangled her with a bungee cord.
 Roth then dragged the body into the bushes, where he emptied 7 bullets from the clip of his .22 caliber rifle into her head, disfiguring her face.

 Roberts' body was found by blackberry pickers on August 14, 1977, in brambles off the roadside in unincorporated south Everett.
-Roberts had been dead for 5 days in the summer climate, and decomposition levels further obscured identification.
+She had been dead for 5 days in the summer climate, and decomposition levels further obscured identification.
 Investigators determined the victim was 5'10, weighed 155 pounds, and had light reddish-brown hair.
-The victim carried no identification, no purse, and no driver's license, and was dressed in a pastel tank top with blue, green, and pink stripes, denim cutoffs, blue and white Mr. Sneaker brand tennis shoes in a boy's size 7, a Timex watch with a yellow face and a leather band which she wore on her left wrist.
-Her pants pockets contained 17 cents, an open pack of Marlboro, and an empty plastic bag.
+She carried no identification, purse, or driver's license, and was dressed in a pastel tank top with blue, green, and pink stripes, denim cutoffs, blue and white Mr. Sneaker brand tennis shoes in a boy's size 7, a Timex watch with a yellow face and a leather band which she wore on her left wrist.
+Her pants pockets contained 17 cents, an open pack of Marlboro cigarettes, and an empty plastic bag.